haiderim/notebook/systemd-nspawn-c8.md

 `setenforce 0`

-On Minimal install, the systemd-nspawn command in unavailable
+On Minimal install, the systemd-nspawn command is unavailable

 `dnf install systemd-container`